SCP002/m3u_merge_astra/README.md

     Astra analyzer address in format of 'host:port'.

   * `analyzer_watch_time`
-    Amount of time astra analyzer should spend collecting results.
+    Amount of time per attempt that astra analyzer should spend collecting results.

+  * `analyzer_max_attempts`
+    Maximum amount of attempts that astra analyzer should perform trying to get response from stream input.
+    > Why does it exist?
+    > On rare occasions, some streams may not respond after first request no matter how much time analyzer will
+    > spend trying to get info from it.

   * `analyzer_bitrate_threshold`
     Average bitrate threshold in kbit/s for stream inputs.